dilipsundarraj1/Java-Training/chapter-4/Readme.md

 #### Parameters:

+-   In general parameters are referred to the values passed to the method.

 -   Parameters are categorized into two categories.
     -   Formal parameters.
         -   The parameters in the header of method decalration.